 Individuals going back to working or learning remotely 100% of the time after being on campus should perform one week of daily symptom checks following their last day on campus.

-The time spent using PennOpen Pass is de minimis and is not compensable work time for hourly paid staff under law.
+The time spent using PennOpen Pass is not compensable work time for hourly paid staff under law.

 How do I complete PennOpen Pass on days I cannot use electronic devices due to religious observance?